OnePlus Pad renders leak, showcasing the company's first tablet

-Unofficial renders of the OnePlus Pad were leaked by OnLeaks and MySmartPrice, showing us the best look at the OnePlus’ first tablet so far.
-Oppo has confirmed the OnePlus Pad will be at the February 7th event on the company’s event landing page on the Indian website.
+Unofficial renders of the OnePlus Pad have been leaked by OnLeaks and MySmartPrice, offering the best look at the OnePlus’ first tablet so far.
+Oppo has confirmed the OnePlus Pad will be at the February 7th event on the company’s event landing page on its Indian website.

 I turn 46 today so as Bday gift, I bring you the very first look at the #OnePlusPad!🥳